LSEG-API-Samples/Example.RDP.Python.ESGGraphPlot/README.md

 ![Woman Manager Barh Chart](https://raw.githubusercontent.com/TR-API-Samples/Example.EDP.Python.ESGGraphPlot/master/images/barhwomanmanager.png)

-It looks like currently we do not have the report for IBM.
+Base on the data, we do not have the report for IBM so it does not have the graph for IBM.

 ![CO2 Barh Chart](https://raw.githubusercontent.com/TR-API-Samples/Example.EDP.Python.ESGGraphPlot/master/images/barhco2.png)

-Based on the data returned by the API, currently we do not have a CO2 report Amazon.
+Based on the data, currently we do not have a CO2 report for Amazon.

 You can change or modify Python codes in the notebook to displaying data from other columns of the dataframe for basic or full ESG Score.